12 — Testing¶

 The pivot_clusterctl_move role is exercised only inside the

-substrate primitive).
+behaviour, not a substrate primitive).

 3. Driver model — delegated¶